-Based on over a decade of experience, Compass understands the importance of children being taught this important subject in-person by a trained facilitator.
-The facilitator should be a trusted adult – such as a teacher, social worker, or faith-based leader.
+Based on over a decade of experience, Compass understands the importance of children and teens being taught this important subject in-person by a trained facilitator.
+The facilitator can be a teacher, social worker, or faith-based leader.

 Using a unique methodology that leverages the best of adult learning principles and online instructional techniques, Compass provides online training for your organization’s facilitator.

-The Children’s Learning Program is an age-appropriate curriculum for children from Pre-K through 12th grade.
-Each grade receives a customized child abuse learning program tailored to their age group, addressing challenges children face in the 21st century – including technology safety, bullying, human trafficking and child abuse.
+For children from Pre-K through 12th grade, each grade receives a customized child abuse learning program tailored to their age group, addressing challenges children face in the 21st century – including technology safety, bullying, human trafficking and child abuse.

 A trained facilitator teaches students in a traditional classroom setting.
 Facilitators have access to view, download, and print an age-appropriate lesson plan, resource lists, handouts, and other presentation materials from the online resource center at their convenience.